mohsinzaheer25/user-management/README.md

 # User Management

-Ansible role to create and setup linux users.
+An Ansible role manage linux users.
+It can create and setup the linux users on Ubuntu or Redhat.

 ## Requirements